wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-31!

+-   !begin-bullet!
--   Moved core tests to the `modeltests` package.
+    Moved core tests to the `modeltests` package.

+    !end-bullet!
+-   !begin-bullet!
--   Generally, after this release, the broom dev team will first ask that attempts to add tidier methods supporting a model object are first directed to the model-owning package.
+    Generally, after this release, the broom dev team will first ask that attempts to add tidier methods supporting a model object are first directed to the model-owning package.
 An article describing best practices in doing so can be found on the {tidymodels} website